 Health Savings Accounts (HSA’s) IRC 223 * allow you to save money, premium & Federal taxes by getting a qualified Bronze high-deductible health Insurance plan (HDHP), as higher deductible plans have lower premiums, as a function of the MLR Medical Loss Ratio, where Insurance Companies are mandated to pay 80c and 85c of every dollar in premium in claims or pay rebates.

 One then pays their allowable medical expenses (IRS Publication 502, Internal Revenue Code (IRC) §213 [d])) Aetna through your HSA bank account – debit card.
-The maximum contribution in 2018 is $3,450 single and $6,900 family Wells Fargo * IRS * SHRM * See table below.
+The maximum contributions Wells Fargo * IRS * SHRM * are in the table below.
 If you are over $55 and additional $1k.
 An HSA is very similar to an IRA, except that it is for medical expenses.

 When you retire, the money in your account can still be used for medical and some Insurance Premiums, without paying taxes.

 Without an HSA or having an EmployER sponsored plan, medical expenses are not usually deductible unless they are more that 10% PPACA 9013 of adjusted gross income IRS Publication 969 .PDFCalifornia tax*IRS publication 502

 One might also consider a supplemental accident plan to cover the deductible in a Bronze HSA Plan.